AfaGaming/web-development-bootcamp/Section 23/README.md

 # Section 23 - Daily Journal/Blog Website

-**About:** This project is all about putting all the concepts learned in previous sections to use.
-It is a journal/blog website which allows you to compose posts.
+**About:** In the last few sections, I've covered a lot of important concepts, and in this section, I am going to put them to use by building a blog/journal website.
+It is a very minimalistic website with a header, a nav bar, brand, a sticky footer.
+The header and footer are generated using EJS partials.
+On the home page, there will be all of the blog posts listed in chronological order and the blog content is truncated to 100 characters.
+When you click on read more button, it will take you to an individual page of each of the blog posts and you can read them independently on a single page.
+There is also a hidden page which allows me to compose a post.

 ## Lesson Learned